alfonsotech/blackjack_daemond/README.md

 - [ ] Animate card presentation using CSS Animations
 - [ ] Provide text console to display messages to player, including car values and who wins or looses hand
 - [ ] Provide a message of how many hands the player has won versus the house/dealer
+- [ ] Advise player whether they should stand, hit, or surrender based on basic strategy charts.
 - [ ] Player selects number of decks
 - [ ] Enable (variable or fixed) betting for each hand
 - [ ] Keep track of high/low count